 In short these are thoughts for those who are determined to do everything in their power to avoid malignant tumours of the breast and alimentary canal; and cardiovascular disease.

 What are lignans?
-This is a very complex subject; I hope this little summary has been of some benefit.
+It's a very complex subject; I hope this little summary has been of some benefit.

 What are lignans should also interest all those wanting to be more healthy; and learn more about the prevention of serious diseases.